KonradIT/gopro-ble-py/README.md

 Commands available:

 -   record start
 -   record stop
 -   mode video
 -   mode photo
 -   mode multishot
 -   poweroff
 -   tag
 -   wifi off
 -   wifi on
+-   set (will prompt you to enter settings)
 -   exit (disconnect && exit)

+Settings are parsed as constant strings from my library [gopro-py-api](http://github.com/konradit/gopro-py-api).
+Such as: Video.RESOLUTION Video.Resolution.R4k

+## Scripting possiblilities:

+See [start_timelapse.py](./start_timelapse.py) on an example on how to write a script to control a camera programatically.

 ## Sources: